uwdata/mosaic-framework-example/docs/observable-latency.md

 )
 ```

-_Select elements in the bar chart of most-requested routes above to filter the heatmap and isolate specific patterns._
+_Select bars in the chart of most-requested routes above to filter the heatmap and isolate patterns.
+Or, select a range in the heatmap to show just the corresponding routes._

 ## Implementation Notes